 Frequently Asked Questions (FAQs)

-A rollover for business startups is a complex transaction with many rules and regulations.
+A ROBS is a complex transaction with many rules and regulations.
 To save you time and give you a brief overview of what a ROBS consists of, here are some common questions regarding the ROBS program.

-Setting up a ROBS rollover is a complex process but can be summarized in three major steps.
-First, you’ll need to have a retirement plan set up under your C-corp.
+Setting up a ROBS rollover is a complex process, but it can be summarized in three major steps.
+First, you’ll need to have a retirement plan set up under a C-corp.
 You can then roll over your personal retirement funds to that of the C-corp.
 Those funds are then used to buy stock in the company, at which point you’ll have the funds available for use.

 Funds obtained through a ROBS program must be used for business purposes.
 Examples include purchasing business equipment, covering operational expenses, and funding payroll needs.
 Funds can be used for an existing business, acquiring a new business, or investing in a franchise.